micahcantor/glom/glom-outline.md

   2. Output of top-down net acting on embedding at L+1 at the previous time
   3. The embedding vector at the previous time.
   4. The attention-weighted average of the embeddings at the same levels in nearby columns at the previous time.
-  - **Q**: This seems to mostly make sense.
+  - **N**: This seems to mostly make sense.
 - The "islands of similarity" allow GLOM to avoid the need to allocate groups of neurons to represent a node in the tree or set aside neurons for all nodes in advance.
 - GLOM allocates an activity vector to represent a node and uses the same vector at all locations belonging to the node.
-- The bottom-up and top-down nets allow a node to access its ancestors and descendents rather than through pointers.
+- The bottom-up and top-down nets allow a node to access its ancestors and descendents rather than through pointers to dedicated nodes.

 ![Figure 2](figure2.png)
 - A picture of the embeddings at a particular time in six nearby columns.